tgcandido/conway/readme.md

 dependencies
 ============
 developed with:
-- sublime text 3 with clang-format-3.5
+- sublime text 3 with clang-format-3.5 (google style)

 tested on:
 - ubuntu 14.10 with gcc 4.9.1